ihavenonickname/brainfuck-to-python/README.md

 # brainfuck-to-python

-Compiles your brainfuck programs into (somewhat) readable Python code
+Compile your brainfuck code into (somewhat) readable Python code

 **Work in progress**